OpenMarket – May 31, 2021

-2021 will be a time of great change for the A2P SMS messaging industry.
+2021 is a time of great change for the A2P SMS messaging industry.
 Every US business that has relied on shared US short codes and long codes to communicate with their audiences must embrace that change.

 So here’s an update – including everything we’re able to share – based on our ongoing conversations with all the major US carriers.